jackkoenig/www.chisel-lang.org/docs/src/main/tut/chisel3/reset.md

 ```

 If you would like to enforce the reset type from within a Module,
-vs from its instantiator, you can use the `Requires*Reset` traits as follows:
+vs from its instantiator, you can use the `Require*Reset` traits as follows:

 ```
 class MyAlwaysSyncResetModule extends Module with RequireSyncReset {